vendrhub/vendr-documentation/content/core/1.0.0/getting-started/umbraco-configuration.md

 description: Configuring Umbraco for Vendr, the eCommerce solution for Umbraco v8+
 ---

 Before we can start to use Vendr, we need to configure Umbraco to allow ourselves access to the relevant sections.
-The Vendr UI is split over three sections within the Umbraco backoffice:
+The Vendr UI is split over three sections within the Umbraco back-office:

 * **Settings** For managing the various store settings
 * **Commerce** For managing store related content (orders, discounts, etc)